Academic Degrees, Appointments, And Prizes

 - May 2015 – Awarded Certificate of Excellence as Journal Peer Reviewer – Liverpool University Press for Town Planning Review (one of 2 persons selected; this is the first time the award is granted, thus the selection is from all reviewers over many years).
 Click for more.

-- May 2014 – Declared as being among the fifteen leaders in planning thought, in project: Encounters in Planning Thought.
+- May 2014 – Selected as one of fifteen leaders in planning thought, in project: Encounters in Planning Thought.
 Includes book and lecture series.

 - July 2012 – Awarded a rare Honorary Membership of AESOP (Association of European Schools of Planning)